 EN1621-1 assesses protectors designed to protect the shoulder, elbow and forearm, hip, tail-bone, knee and lower leg regions.
 The protector is mounted on a rigid 50mm radius metal hemispherical anvil which is connected to a rigid and massive base via a high speed force sensor.
-A 5kg impactor with a flat 80mm x 40mm strike face is then dropped onto the protector.
-The kinetic energy of the falling mass at impact must not exceed 50 J. The lower the force the more protective a product is considered to be.
-To pass the standard the average transmitted force of 9 tests must be below 35kN and no single test result should be over 50kN.
-The standard includes additional tests to assess performance in high and low temperature environments plus after storage in humid conditions.
+An impactor with a flat 80mm x 40mm strike face is then dropped onto the protector with an impact energy of 50 J. The lower the force recorded, the more protective a product is considered to be.
+To pass the standard the average transmitted force of 9 tests, hit at different areas of the protector, must be below 35 kN and no single test result should be over 50 kN.
+The standard requires testing in high and low temperature environments plus after storage in humid conditions.

 EN1621-2 assesses protectors designed to protect the back/spine.
-It is a more stringent standard allowing no more than 18 kN of force to be transmitted, and no single value shall exceed 24 kN to attain Level 1 protection (EN-1621-2 CE Level 1).
-Protectors that allow less than 9 kN of force to be transmitted, and no single value exceeds 12 kN can attain a Level 2 protection (EN-1621-2 CE Level 2).
-The test apparatus and procedure is similar to that of EN 1621-1, but with a different impactor and anvil configuration. .
+It is a more stringent standard allowing no more than 18 kN of force to be transmitted, and no single value shall exceed 24 kN with an impact energy of 50 J, to attain Level 1 protection (EN-1621-2 CE Level 1).
+Protectors that allow less than 9 kN of force to be transmitted, and no single value exceeds 12 kN with an impact energy of 50 J, can attain a Level 2 protection (EN-1621-2 CE Level 2).
+The test apparatus and procedure is similar to that of EN 1621-1, but with a different impactor and anvil configuration.
 The impactor is a rounded triangular faced prism.
 The anvil is a radiused cylinder, with its axis orientated to the direction of impact.

 So at the end what does it really mean?
-Well, in order to pass the CE testing for 1621-1 a protector hit with 50 KiloJoule of energy should only transmit 35 KiloNewtons to the wearer.
+Well for example, in order to pass the CE testing for 1621-1 a protector hit with 50 J of energy should transmit less than 35 kN of force to the wearer.